Kyle-L/Portfolio-Template/README.md

   },
 ```

+7. (Optional) Update the favicon at `src/assets/images/favicon.png` if you want.

+8. (Optional) Update the CSS and styles if you want at in `src/styles`.

-7. Finally, run in development mode.
+9. Finally, run in development mode.

 ```
 npm run dev